openwisp/openwisp-firmware-upgrader/docs/user/automatic-device-firmware-detection.rst

 to automatically pair devices with the firmware image whose ``board`` matches ``Device.model`` and whose build's **OS identifier** matches the device's ``os`` field.

+Pairing only happens once an image's metadata has been confirmed, either automatically after extraction or manually.
+Images that declare a compatibility version greater than ``1.0`` are not paired automatically and require manual confirmation.